 Time to use the cgroup, we can use cgexec to run a task in a given cgroup.
 Lets run Bash in our 5 megabyte restricted cgroup!

-Obviously we want to test the behaviour of the cgroup if we exceed a certain amount of memory allocation, in our case 5 megabytes.
-I think that 'yum get update' uses a bit more to initiate this process.
+We now want to test the behaviour of our cgroup and see how it responds to exceeding the allocated memory, 5 megabytes.
+I think that ‘yum get update’ uses a bit more to initiate this process.

 ‘Killed’!
 It looks like the OOM (“Out of Memory”) Killer terminated the process and did its job correctly, thanks OOM Killer.

 The OOM Killer is daemon that is called by the Linux kernel if the system is critically low on memory or when a process is trying to bypass a memory limit.
-The OOM Killer has many more features than the ones I just explained, I recommend to read upon it.
+Actually, this daemon has many more features than the ones I just explained, I recommend to read upon it.

 It seems like we did a good job!
 We created an isolated environment and limited our memory usage successfully.